North Korea says historic summit opens 'new era for peace' - Journal du Cameroun

 In a separate report, KCNA said the two leaders had a “candid and open-hearted exchange of views” on issues including “ensuring peace on the Korean Peninsula and the denuclearisation of the peninsula”.

-The Rodong Sinmun newspaper, the mouthpiece of the North’s ruling Workers’ Party, devoted the first four of its six pages to the event, carrying a total of 60 photos, 15 of them on page one.
+The Rodong Sinmun newspaper, the mouthpiece of the North’s ruling Workers’ Party, devoted the first four of its six pages to the event, carrying a total of 60 photos, 15 of them on page one, and state television deployed famed veteran newsreader Ri Chun Hee to read out the declaration.

 Yang Moo-Jin of the University of North Korean Studies said the breadth of coverage was a signal the North was “sincere in its commitment”.